 Science World also has an OMNIMAX Theatre with movies that teach us about the world us around us, putting us right in the heart of the action.

 Just 10 minutes from downtown Vancouver, take a close-up look at 200 farm animals and birds and pet bunnies, horses and goats.
 Maplewood is a working farm, so visitors are treated to milking demonstrations, sheep shearing and more.
-Admission is minimal, parking is free and families can easily enjoy two to three hours at the farm.
+Admission is minimal, parking is free, and families can easily enjoy two to three hours at the farm.

 What better way to explore Vancouver with kids than on the Hop-on, Hop-off Bus.
 In good weather, the vintage double-decker vehicle is open to the elements as you travel among the more than 20 stops on the itinerary.
 Hop on and off throughout the day to see all of Vancouver's top attractions or stay on for one 90-minute ride.

-Your Hop-on, Hop-off ticket is good for either 24 or 48 hours.Continue to 9 of 10 below.
+Your bus ticket is good for either 24 or 48 hours.

 Why is a fast-food restaurant on our list of things to do with kids?
 White Spot restaurants are somewhat of a provincial treasure in BC and very kid-friendly.
-Since 1928, White Spot restaurants have been serving up their patented and outrageously delicious Triple "O" Burgers and fresh cut fries (what fast-food restaurants still serve fresh cut fries?).
+Since 1928, White Spot restaurants have been serving up their patented and outrageously delicious Triple "O" Burgers and fresh-cut fries (what fast-food restaurants still serve fresh-cut fries?).
 Today, the menu has expanded to include salads, AAA steaks, BC chicken, pasta, and stir-fries.

-Your kids interested in water sports that are a little more challenging?
+Are your kids interested in water sports that are a little more challenging?
 Kayaking, windsurfing, and rafting are popular options as well.